Migrating Bluetooth Projects between SDK Releases

 Replacing all SDK files in your already existing project

-In general, it may be better to choose the first option above because the project generator handles copying all files and making all configurations needed for the latest SDK version to work correctly.
+In general, it may be better to choose the first option because the project generator handles copying files and creating configurations needed for the latest SDK version.

 Updating with Newly Created SoC-Empty Project